17 Easy Car Free Day Trips & Tours From Edinburgh: A local’s guide 2025

 Tour Highlights

-Enjoy the rugged splendor of the highlands as you wind your way through the must see natural wonders of Glencoe and the Caringorms national park.
+Enjoy the rugged splendor of the highlands as you wind your way through the must-see natural wonders of Glencoe and the Caringorms national park.
 This tour even includes a boat cruise on the mysterious Loch Ness!

 Why I recommend this day tour

-In my point of view, the other worldly beauty of the highlands is a do not miss, no matter how quick your trip to Scotland may be.
+In my point of view, the otherworldly beauty of the highlands is a do not miss, no matter how quick your trip to Scotland may be.
 However, you may not have the time to travel to remote locations via public bus.
-On my first trip to Scotland, I took a three day trip to the highlands via Inverness by bus… and ended up on an unplanned eight hour detour.
+On my first trip to Scotland, I took a three-day trip to the highlands via Inverness by bus… and ended up on an unplanned eight-hour detour.
 Never again my friends!

 This small group tour is ideal if you want to discover the highlands from Edinburgh on a tight schedule.
 No need to rent a car or book multiple accommodations.
-Small group tours are also great for solo travellers looking to make new friends!
+Small group tours are also great for solo travelers looking to make new friends!

 5. Rosslyn Chapel Day Trip From Edinburgh